Carbon-Farm-Network/Requirements-Doc/updates-july-1.md

 ### Event

 On add event in the plan page, if the commitment is also part of an agreement (i.e. is showing the cost $), then also allow more info for an event for that reciprocal commitment.
 Create a separate section in the create event modal.
 This should include:
-* Payment quantity (default from the commitment if it exists) - amount, unit (ormat like the others, if no offer default USD or whatever we are doing in offers, but we should not allow blank unit if there is a quantity) - required
+* Payment quantity (default from the commitment if it exists) - amount (total), unit (ormat like the others, if no offer default USD or whatever we are doing in offers, but we should not allow blank unit if there is a quantity) - required
 * Tracking identifier (for check numbers, etc.) - optional
 * Description - optional